benbusby/y2k/README.md

   </tr>
 </table>

-### Step 2 - Parse Struct Fields
+### 2 - Populate Command Struct

-Each action is associated with its own struct, which holds values that are pertinent to the action it needs to perform, and its own parsing function.
-The next N-digits after the command digit are used to populate the struct's public fields before using that struct to perform an action:
+Each action is associated with its own struct, which has public fields that are relevant to the action it needs to perform, and its own parsing function.
+The next N-digits after the command ID digit are used to populate these fields before passing this struct to its parsing function:

 <table>
   <tr>